wlerin/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

 **For SFTP:**

 Pass-phrases are optional.
 Proftpd asks for the pass-phrases when you start the daemon if there are any.

 **Copy and paste this command below.** It is required to create our SSH keys.

 ~~~
-ssh-keygen -t rsa -f ~/proftpd/etc/keys/sftp_rsa && ssh-keygen -t dsa -f ~/proftpd/etc/keys/sftp_dsa
+ssh-keygen -qt rsa -f ~/proftpd/etc/keys/sftp_rsa && ssh-keygen -qt dsa -f ~/proftpd/etc/keys/sftp_dsa
 ~~~

-Press enter 4 times (no need to use pass-phrases)
+Press enter 4 times to generate keyfiles with no passphrase.
+Using a Pass-phrases is optional.
+Proftpd will ask for the pass-phrases when you start the daemon if one was used.

 **For FTPS:**